 What type of CEO is needed for a small or medium-sized enterprise (SME/ETI) today?

-Key skills expected of a manager of an SME/mid-sized company
+Key skills expected of a manager of an SME or mid-sized company

 The role of an executive search firm in securing the transition